Jason-Morel/podcasts-tracker/README.md

 We noticed that it is not possible to sort podcasts by duration on the Spotify app.
 Therefore, the idea is to build a tool which will help finding podcasts depending on their theme AND duration.
-Results will be sent through Telegram so that user can open links from their phone.
+Results will be sent through Telegram so that users can open links from their phone.

 ## How to use our tool

+We'll consider that Python is allready installed on your computer.
+If not, you can get started here: https://www.anaconda.com/products/distribution.

 1. Fork our repo OR download it as a .zip folder;

     ![Download repo](/presentation/images/download_repo.png?raw=true "Download repo as .zip")

-2. You could unzip the downloaded file where you keep all your Github repositories;
+2. You could unzip the downloaded file where you keep all your Github repositories.
+But that's completely up to you.

 3. Then open the file 'podcasts-tracker-main' and copy its path;